ibm-cloud-docs/vpc/file_storage_vpc_expandable_shares.md

 * File shares can expand, with the following restrictions:
     * If the file share was created with a [Tiered IOPS profile](/docs/vpc?topic=vpc-file-storage-profiles#fs-tiers) that limits capacity to less than 32,000 GB, it can expand only to the allowed capacity for that tier.
-    * If the file share was created with a [Custom IOPS profile](/docs/vpc?topic=vpc-file-storage-profiles#custom) and created in a lower range that doesn't allow expanding to 16,000 GB (custom IOPS max), it can expand only to its maximum capacity for that custom IOPS range.
+    * If the file share was created with a [Custom IOPS profile](/docs/vpc?topic=vpc-file-storage-profiles#custom) and created in a lower range that doesn't allow expanding to 16,000 GB (custom GB max), it can expand only to its maximum capacity for the specified custom range.
+    * If the file share was created with a [dp2 profile](/docs/vpc?topic=vpc-file-storage-profiles#dp2-profile) and created in a lower range that doesn't allow expanding to 32,000 GB (dp2 GB max), it can expand only to its maximum capacity for the specified dp2 range.
     * File shares can expand multiple times until maximum capacity is reached.
 * IOPS increase to the maximum allowed by the profile.
 * You can't independently modify IOPS for a file share that was created from an IOPS tier profile.
 IOPS is adjusted when you expand capacity.
-* When you expand a file share that was created from a custom profile, the capacity is increased, but the IOPS remains the same unless you choose to [adjust IOPS](/docs/vpc?topic=vpc-adjusting-share-iops).
+* When you expand a file share that was created from a custom or dp2 profile, the capacity is increased, but the IOPS remains the same unless you choose to [adjust IOPS](/docs/vpc?topic=vpc-adjusting-share-iops).
 * Maximum IOPS for a file share is capped at 48,000 IOPS if it is accessed by a single host.
 For a file share that is accessed by multiple hosts, IOPS can reach up to 96,000 IOPS.
 * After a file share is expanded, you can't reduce its size.